-What Is A Company Contract?
+What is a Company Contract?

 A company contract is a legal agreement that acknowledges and supervises the duties and rights of both parties involved.
 This form of contract is enforceable because it meets the requirements and approval of the law.
-There are different forms of contract such as moving, cleaning, gym, production, company car, and limited company contract.
+There are different forms of contracts such as moving, cleaning, gym, production, company car, and limited company contract.

-How To Write A Company Contract
+How to Write a Company Contract?

-Elements of a good and convincing contract includes offer, acceptance, intention to create legal relations, consideration, and legality of both form and content.
+Elements of a good and convincing contract include an offer, acceptance, intention to create legal relations, consideration, and legality of both form and content.
 Company contracts are considered as legal documents, that's why you should construct and present them in a formal and logical manner.

 1. Keep It Simple